 Transitioning to Kindergarten: Information for Families of Students with Disabilities

-We invite you to join us at an orientation meeting.
-Come learn about applying to kindergarten and the transition to school-age special education services.
+Families are invited to join us in February 2016 to learn about applying to kindergarten and the transition to school-age special education services.

 Has Your Address Changed?

 If you have moved, please let us know as soon as possible by writing or calling the Committee on Preschool Special Education.

 Notice of Request for Reevaluation (Notice of Referral) (2016-2017)

 Some parents or guardians of preschool students born in 2011 will receive this letter.

 Notice of Request for Initial Evaluation (Notice of Referral) (2014-2015)